mark-nienaber/idm_external_proxy_helper/README.md

 ./idm_external_proxy_manager.sh
 ```

+### Execution Mode Selection

+When you first run the script, you'll be prompted to select an execution mode:

+**1. Show curl commands (display only)**
+- Displays the curl commands that would be executed
+- Does not make any actual API calls or changes
+- Useful for:
+  - Learning what the script does
+  - Reviewing commands before execution
+  - Copying commands to run manually
+  - Understanding the API interactions

+**2. Run curl commands (execute)**
+- Actually executes the API calls
+- Makes real changes to your AIC instances
+- Use this mode to perform the actual configuration

+You can change the execution mode at any time by selecting **Option 6: Change Execution Mode** from the main menu.

+The current mode is displayed at the top of the menu:
+- `[MODE: SHOW COMMANDS]` - Display only mode
+- `[MODE: RUN COMMANDS]` - Execute mode

 ### Quick Start - Complete Setup

 For a complete end-to-end setup, follow this workflow:

+**Initial Setup:**
+1. Run the script: `./idm_external_proxy_manager.sh`
+2. Select execution mode:
+   - Start with **"Show curl commands"** to review what will happen
+   - Switch to **"Run curl commands"** when ready to execute

+**Configuration Workflow:**

 1. **Option 1: Configure AIC2 (Target)**
    - Run this first to configure the target instance